nao1215/sqly/website/content/install.md

 ---
 title: Install
-description: Install sqly with go install, Homebrew, winget, the AUR, aqua, mise, or a prebuilt binary, and verify the release signature.
+description: Install sqly with go install, Homebrew, the AUR, aqua, mise, or a prebuilt binary, and verify the release signature.
 weight: 10
 ---